Security costs in ByWard Market rising at 'unsustainable rate' | CBC News

 New centre in the ByWard Market

-He said issues include harassment and small-scale theft, including clothing.
-He added that "challenges" connected to social services near the ByWard Market are playing a role in driving up security costs.
+He said problems include harassment and small-scale theft, including clothing, and "challenges" connected to social services near the ByWard Market play a role in driving up security costs.

 "This is a product of what's known as the cluster model, where you have a high variety of social services all within one area and so that leads to certain challenges that can come up," he said.